arangodb/docs/3.7/aql/operations-collect.md

 COLLECT variants
 ----------------

-Since ArangoDB 2.6, there are two variants of `COLLECT` that the optimizer can choose from: the *sorted* variant and the *hash* variant.
+There are two variants of `COLLECT` that the optimizer can choose from: the *sorted* variant and the *hash* variant.
 The *hash* variant only becomes a candidate for `COLLECT` statements that do not use an `INTO` clause.